October 18, 1889: For the 1st time, a postseason series is played between two champions of baseball leagues that are both from New York.

-He went on to coach for Tom Landry in Dallas, take the head job with the Cleveland Browns, and got the Cincinnati Bengals into Super Bowl XVI, their first trip to the season finale.
-After his alma mater, Southern Methodist University in Dallas, got “the death penalty” from the NCAA, having their program suspended for a year due to recruiting violations while already on probation, he was named head coach, held the program back another year so it could rebuild, and got them back onto a footing where they’ve been able to consistently compete as what college basketball would call a “mid-major.”
+He went on to coach for Tom Landry in Dallas, take the head job with the Cleveland Browns, and got the Cincinnati Bengals into Super Bowl XVI, their 1st trip to the season finale.
+After his alma mater, Southern Methodist University in Dallas, got "the death penalty" from the NCAA, having their program suspended for a year due to recruiting violations while already on probation, he was named head coach, held the program back another year so it could rebuild, and got them back onto a footing where they've been able to consistently compete as what college basketball would call a "mid-major."
 Lombardi and Landry would be proud.

 October 18, 1939: Mike Ditka is born.
 A star at the University of Pittsburgh, he practically invented the position of tight end with the Chicago Bears, helping them win the 1963 NFL Championship.
 He went on to the Dallas Cowboys and helped them win Super Bowl VI.